You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 18. Blue Orchard Bee

-Blue Orchard Bee (Osmia lignaria) is also known as the blueberry bee or the blue orchard bee.
+The Blue Orchard Bee (Osmia lignaria) is the blueberry or blue orchard bee.
 Native to North America, this species was first discovered in 1818 and was named after William Hamilton’s New York estate, Blue Orchard.

-The Blue Orchard Bee gets its name because it prefers to pollinate plants like blueberries, although it can also be seen visiting other types of flowers.
+The Blue Orchard Bee gets its name because it prefers to pollinate plants like blueberries, although it can also be seen visiting other flowers.

 These bees have an annual lifespan and are not considered migratory.
 They are primarily active during daylight hours but will occasionally work at night if there is a full moon.